Frequently asked questions

 Nine per cent of this ended up in landfill due to the material either being non-recyclable (ie, nappies, plastic bags full of rubbish) or from production loss, as the recycling process creates a small amount of waste.

-See how your recycling bin contents are hand-sorted in Moruya in the informative video found on our Waste and Recycling page.
+See how your recycling bin contents are hand-sorted in Moruya in the informative video below.

 Where does my recycling end up?